sehgalsaransh05/Fake-News-Classification/README.md

 To use the trained model for classification, the model can be deployed using Flask to provide a web interface for users to input and classify news articles.

 ## Results
-The performance of the models was evaluated using accuracy and F1-score metrics.
-The best-performing model was the LSTM model, which achieved an accuracy of 92% and an F1-score of 0.92.

 ## Future Work
 In the future, the model can be deployed using Flask to provide a web interface for users to input and classify news articles.
 Additionally, more data can be collected and added to the dataset to improve the accuracy and robustness of the models.